kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 #### From CrossMgrImpinj

 CrossMgrImpinj is the application that allows CrossMgr to communicate with the Impinj RFID reader.
 It can produce warning messages if something goes wrong with the RFID system.
-It also monitors the redundant power supply via its GPIO port.
+It also monitors the redundant power supply via the tag reader's GPIO port.

 Error|Course of action
 :----|:---------
 Tag reader has disconnected (red pane on left)|Check the tag reader and router have power.
 Check the relevant Ethernet blinkenlights.
 Check the wiring.
 Try resetting CrossMgrImpinj.
 Attempt TCP/IP diagnostics using `ping` and/or a web browser (FireFox has shortcuts to the router and tag reader's web interfaces).
 Power-cycle whatever isn't working and pray.
 Not connected to CrossMgr (red pane on right)|This is normal if no race or RFID test is in progress; CrossMgr only listens for connections during a race or test.
 If the race is running but it still fails to connect, check the [RFID properties][RFID] in CrossMgr.
 An aerial has disconnected|Check the coaxial cables to the aerials.
 Try another cable (coax is easily damaged, and water ingress through a nick in the jacket will obliterate its RF performance).
 Reset CrossMgrImpinj.
-A power source has disconnected|Check the power meters and blinkenlights to confirm.
+AC power has disconnected|Check the AC power meter and blinkenlights to confirm.
 Check the relevant power wiring.
 Check that the generator is working (fuel/oil supply) and is on a level surface; that the battery is not depleted or that the mains supply hasn't tripped out or been switched off / unplugged at the far end.
-Beware of tea urns.
+Beware of hoovers and tea urns.
+A DC power source has disconnected|Check the battery is not depleted (bear in mind that the DC power supply does not charge the batteries).
+Check that a USB power bank has not gone to sleep due to negligable current draw.
+Check the relevant power wiring.

 #### From CrossMgrVideo